ionic-team/ionic-framework/core/src/utils/test/playwright/docs/usage-instructions.md

 1. Install the Playwright dependency in the `core` directory: `npm ci`
 2. Download the correct browsers: `npx playwright install`

+## Configuring Docker

+Ionic uses [Docker](https://www.docker.com) to provide a way to run tests locally in the same environment that is used on CI.
+Using Docker is **optional** as all tests can be run locally on your host machine, but there are a few reasons why you might want to use Docker to run tests locally:

+1. You want to run screenshot tests against the same ground truths used on CI to test your work.
+Screenshots must be tested in a consistent environment otherwise there will be screenshot mismatches.
+Without Docker, you would first need to generate ground truths in your local environment.
+2. You want to update ground truths locally.
+Ground truths can be updated using a GitHub Action on CI, but this can take ~15 minutes.
+3. You are a community contributor and you do not have access to the GitHub Action to update ground truths.
+4. You want to debug an issue that only happen on CI.
+While this is rare, there are sometimes Linux-specific issues that pop up during development.

+The [Running Tests](#running-tests) and [Managing Screenshots](#managing-screenshots) sections show how to perform various tasks in Playwright with Docker.
+The section below shows how to configure your environment to get set up with Docker.

+### Installing Docker

+Docker can be installed by [following the steps on the Docker website](https://docs.docker.com/get-docker/).

+### Configuring Docker for Headed Tests (Optional)

+Additional software is needed to run headed tests inside of Docker.
+The Docker-specific test commands such as `npm run test.e2e.docker` are configured to use this additional software, but it is up to the developer to ensure that the software is installed and running.

+Playwright relies on [XServer](https://www.x.org/wiki/XServer/), a windowing system used to draw and move windows on a display, in order to run tests in headed mode.
+Follow the steps below to install XServer on your computer.

+> [!NOTE]
+> The following instructions are based off https://www.oddbird.net/2022/11/30/headed-playwright-in-docker/

+#### macOS

+macOS uses [XQuartz](https://www.xquartz.org) to use XServer on macOS.

+1. Install [Homebrew](https://brew.sh) if not already installed.
+You can run `brew --version` to check if Homebrew is installed.
+2. Install XQuartz: `brew install --cask xquartz`
+3. Open XQuartz, go to `Preferences > Security`, and check “Allow connections from network clients”.
+4. Restart your computer.
+5. Start XQuartz from the command line: `xhost +localhost`
+6. Open Docker Desktop and edit settings to give access to `/tmp/.X11-unix` in `Preferences > Resources > File sharing`.
+7. In the `core` directory run `echo host.docker.internal:0 > docker-display.txt`.
+This information is used to set the `DISPLAY` environment variable which tells Playwright how to render a headed UI from the Docker container.
+8. In the `core` directory run `echo /tmp/.X11-unix:/tmp/.X11-unix > docker-display-volume.txt`.
+This information is used to make XServer available inside of the Docker container.

+#### Windows

+Windows has a native XServer called [WSLg](https://github.com/microsoft/wslg#readme) that is included as part of the [Windows Subsystem for Linux (WSL)](https://apps.microsoft.com/store/detail/9P9TQF7MRM4R?hl=en-us&gl=US).
+If you are running Docker Desktop on Windows 10 or 11 you likely already have both WSL and WSLg installed.
+The following steps show how to verify the WSL and WSLg are installed as well as how to configure your environment for headed tests in Docker.

+If either of the below verification checks fail, then developers should [download the latest version of WSL](https://apps.microsoft.com/store/detail/9P9TQF7MRM4R?hl=en-us&gl=US).

+1. To verify WSL is installed, launch "WSL" from the start menu.
+If "WSL" does not show up in the start menu then you do not have WSL installed.
+2. With WSL open, verify that WSLg is installed: `ls -a -w 1 /mnt/wslg`.
+If the command fails with `No such file or directory` then your system is either missing WSL or running an old version.
+3. In the `core` directory run `echo :0 > docker-display.txt`.
+This information is used to set the `DISPLAY` environment variable which tells Playwright how to render a headed UI from the Docker container.
+4. In the `core` directory run `echo /tmp/.X11-unix:/tmp/.X11-unix > docker-display-volume.txt`.
+This information is used to make XServer available inside of the Docker container.

 ## Running Tests